How it works

 Get some tea, and work together to design an imaginative packet for the tea plus your message.
 How creative can you be?

-Deliver your tea and message to the person you want to listen.
+Deliver your tea and message to the people you want to listen.
 Ask them to drink the tea and think about your message.
-With luck, they will answer or offer to meet you.
+With luck this will lead to further discussion and hopefully action!

 Tell the story of your project, through video, photographs or other media.
 Send it to us, and we will share it with the world on the TIME FOR TEA map!

 Students and staff from Netherthorpe School, Derbyshire, talk about the impact of their Time for Tea project.
-This was one of our first project in the UK (2017).
+This was one of our first projects in the UK (2017).